MelvinRook/node-red-contrib-pi-max31865/README.md

 ## Usage

 Find the node `MAX38165 Converter` in the menu and add it to your workflow.
-The configuration will lead itself:
+The configuration speaks for itself:

  - bus - first digit in /dev/spidev0.0
  - device - second digit in /dev/spidev0.0